ecomfe/light-dls/README.md

 - `--components` / `-c`

-  If set, only component-level variables will be checked.
+  Comma-separated component names to specify which component-level variables will be checked. `--components=all` will check all component-level variables.

+  Variables can be ignored if you put a `.dlsignore` file under the project root directory, with each variable (should be prefixed by `@`) on a single line.
+Lines leaded by `#` will be treated as comments.

 - `--output` / `-o`